Pylon (band): Subsequent developments

 New West Records reissued the "Cool"/"Dub" single as a special edition for Record Store Day in 2019.
 On August 28, 2020, the label announced the November 6, 2020 release of Pylon Box, a vinyl box set that contains remastered editions of Gyrate and Chomp, and two exclusive albums, Extra (containing various non-album tracks and five previously unissued recordings) and Razz Tape, containing the band's first-ever studio recordings, preceding the "Cool"/"Dub" single.
 The box also includes a 200-page hardcover book with new interviews with the surviving members of the band and testimonies from members of R.E.M., The B-52's, Gang of Four, The Bongos, Mission of Burma, Sleater-Kinney, Beat Happening, and Sonic Youth, and others.

 In September 2020, the city launched the Athens Music Walk of Fame.
 The public art walk spans a two city blocks loop around West Washington and Clayton Streets connected by North Lumpkin Street.
 Guitar pick plaques were laid down on the sidewalk in front of such significant music venues as the Georgia Theatre, the 40 Watt Club, and the Morton Theatre.
 The first round of inductees included The B-52s, Danger Mouse, Drive-By Truckers, The Elephant 6 Recording Company, Hall Johnson, Neal Pattman, Pylon, R.E.M., Vic Chesnutt, and Widespread Panic.

 Other projects

-Hay is a member of the Athens band Supercluster, formed in 2007 as was Bewley before his death.
+Hay is a member of the Athens band Supercluster, formed in 2007.
+Bewley was also a member before his death.

-Since 2014, Hay has fronted the Pylon Reenactment Society, a Pylon tribute act featuring members of more recent Athens bands like the Glands and Casper & the Cookies.
+In 2014, Hay formed Pylon Reenactment Society with guitarist Jason NeSmith, drummer Gregory Sanders, and bass guitarist Kay Stanton, members of more recent Athens bands like the Glands and Casper & the Cookies.
 In a 2016 interview, Hay said "It's been inspirational, if that's the right word, to be able to play this music again.
 I really don't want people to forget Pylon.
 These are different people and we are re-enacting this experience, so it's not exactly Pylon, but it's fresh and done in the same spirit".
 In October 2017, Pylon Reenactment Society self-released an EP initially recorded on December 11, 2016 for broadcast in Los Angeles for DJ Michael Stock's Part Time Punks KXLU show, titled Part Time Punks Session.

+On February 9, 2024, Pylon Reenactment Society released their full length album debut on Strolling Bones Records titled Magnet Factory.
+The album of eleven songs includes two tunes written by Pylon in 1979, but never formally recorded in the studio – "3 x 3" and "Heaven (In Your Eyes)".
+It also includes a track ("Fix It") featuring vocals by Kate Pierson.